Deelite34/ImageUploadAPI/README.md

 and with JWT token: `Authorization` key and `Bearer <replace-this-with-jwt-token>` as value.

 ## Installation and configuration
-Configure `example.env` file with data that will be used for postgres database, and rename it to `.env`
+Configure `example.env` file with data that will be used for postgres database - replace words starting with "replace", and rename it to `.env`
 Run container `docker-compose up`.
 Requirements.txt will be automatically installed.
 Access container using bash and run commands:
 - Apply migrations `python manage.py migrate`